How To Pick A Pet: From Horses To Hermit Crabs

 Expense: Ferrets need to be vaccinated yearly for rabies and dog distemper.
 They need a special diet containing only animal protein.
 Their food must be highly digestible and concentrated due to their very short digestive tracts.

-Iguanas: You can't cuddle with an iguana but they are fun pets.
+Iguanas: You can't cuddle with an iguana but they are fun to watch.
 They love baths and are cute and playful in the tub.

-Time: Spend time letting your iguana get use to you.
-Feeding can be time consuming.
-They eat fruit such as grapes, melons and oranges.
+Time: Spend time letting your iguana get used to you.
+Feeding can be time-consuming.
+They eat fruit such as grapes, melons, and oranges.
 Chop the fruit up in a blender.
 Supervise their enjoyable bath times.